 Among most flood prone districts are Satkhira, Jessore, Chuadanga, Kustia, which suffer from seasonal tidal surge, water-logging leading to impair farming opportunity (WFP, 2000).
 According to the Disaster Management Bureau (DMB), riverbank erosion, which is caused by the continuous shifting of channels, within the major three rivers Jamuna, Padma and Meghna alone displaces an estimated 500,000 (Five lakh) people annually.
 In one estimate, during the last five years, about 135,632 (One lakh thirty five thousands six hundreds thirty two)families became homeless due to riverbank erosion on twelve rivers (Poncelet et al., 2010).
 Whenever people are being displaced they are facing with worsening socio-economic problem, landless, unemployment.
 Islam conducted a study at five (5) villages of Mymensingh district at riverbank of the Brahmaputra and the finding explored severe on agriculture, livelihood, and natural resources that higher rate of population displacement has noted where 73% of the riverbank erosion victims took temporary migration and 27% were forced for permanent displacement (Md.
 Islam et al., 2017).
 Almost 8700(Eight thousands seven hundreds) ha of land and 200,000 (Two lakh) people are out casted from their house in 20 districts out of 64 in Bangladesh which are most prone to riverbank erosion during rainy monsoon season (Alam, 2017).
 Rahim et al. (2024) emphasized in their paper that river erosion significantly affects economic, social, psychological and ethical risks in the local community and provided a guideline for reducing its adverse impact from the local government and non-governmental organizations end.
 However, long-term socio-economic vulnerabilities was highlighted in the study of Ali and Khan by surveying 70 riverbank erosion affected households in Lalmonirhat district (Ali and Khan, 2023).

 Thus we have chosen this particular concerning area of research as riverbank erosion is one of the major natural problems in Bangladesh where thousands of people loss their regular income, lands, property every year.
 Also the main research gap for our study is, there has been scarcely any work rendered on the cultural shock issue of IDPs where the social integration process is revealed.
 Most of the previous research papers focus on the socio-economic conditions of the IDPs because of floods, river erosions or any other reasons of migration.
 In this study, our prime focus is on exploring the sufferings of cultural shock and social integration process of IDPs who are forced to migrate due to river erosion in case of Bangladesh.
+As far as the literature review is concerned, it would be more appropriate for the author to specify the page on which the authors' idea was explored.
+This also applies to the review used in the introduction

 2.1 Objectives of the study: